Lost Without You (Delta Goodrem song)

-"Lost Without You" is a song written by Matthew Gerrard and Bridget Benenate, produced by Gerrard for Australian singer Delta Goodrem's first album, Innocent Eyes (2003).
-The song was released as the album's second single on 3 March 2003 in Australia and in the middle of 2003 for the rest of the world.
+"Lost Without You" is a song written by Matthew Gerrard and Bridget Benenate, produced by Gerrard for Australian singer Delta Goodrem's debut studio album, Innocent Eyes (2003).
+The song was released as the album's second single on 3 March 2003 in Australia and the middle of 2003 for the rest of the world.
 The song became Goodrem's second number-one single in Australia and also peaked within the top 10 in New Zealand, Spain, Sweden, and the United Kingdom.
 Goodrem re-mixed and recorded the song for the United States; it was released to American adult contemporary radio on 27 June 2005.

 Chart performance

 "Lost Without You" was released to Australian radio in early February 2003 and was the most added song to radio for that week.
 Following its CD single release on 3 March 2003, The song debuted on the Australian ARIA Singles Chart on 10 March at number one, knocking "Beautiful" by Christina Aguilera off the top spot.
 It was certified gold in its first week by ARIA and it became Goodrem's second consecutive number-one single.
-On its second week in the charts, it was knocked off the number-one spot by "All the Things She Said" by t.A.T.u., but then in its third week it re-gained the number-one spot spending a total of two weeks at the peak.
+In its second week in the charts, it was knocked off the number-one spot by "All the Things She Said" by t.A.T.u., but then in its third week it re-gained the number-one spot spending a total of two weeks at the peak.
 It was then knocked off the top again by "All the Things She Said".
+The week after it was replaced by 50 Cent's "In da Club".
+Notably, it was Goodrem's first of four number-one singles in Australia that year alone.
 "Lost Without You" spent twelve weeks in the top ten, eighteen weeks in the top fifty, thirty-two weeks in the top one hundred, was certified double platinum by ARIA and was the seventh highest selling single in Australia for 2003.
 The song debuted at number thirty-one on the New Zealand RIANZ Singles Chart on 29 June 2003.
 It took eleven weeks to get to its peak position of four and it spent nineteen weeks in the charts.

 The song debuted on the UK Singles Chart on 23 June 2003 at number four, making the song Goodrem's second top ten single there.
 It stayed in the top ten for three weeks and in the top seventy-five for eleven weeks.
 In Ireland the song debuted and peaked at number fifteen, stayed there for two weeks and spent thirteen weeks in the charts.
 The song debuted on the U.S. Billboard Hot Adult Contemporary Tracks on 7 July 2005 at number thirty-six.
 It took the song eleven weeks to peak at its peak position of eighteen and it spent twenty weeks in the charts.
 She performed the song at the World Music Awards in 2005.